colelawrence/decipad/apps/docs/docs/supported-units.md

 sidebar_position: 390
 ---

-# Appendix A: Supported units
+# Supported units

-Decipad supports the following units, and compositions of them.
+Decipad supports the following units and compositions of them.
 Unless stated, units default to the international standard.

 For example, when we say Inch we mean Inch (International), i.e. `0.0254 m`.